26th April 2016

 An example.
 Here at Sentric we’re about to enter into our third year of taking on 12-month apprentices for various junior roles across several areas of the company with the help of the wonderful folk at UK Music.
 As well as the usual shenanigans of CVs & covering letters, we got each applicant to answer two very broad questions; “What are the biggest threats the music industry faces in the next five years” & “What are the biggest opportunities the music industry has over the next five years”.
 The answers to those two questions pretty much landed the jobs for the guys now working here and swayed our decisions much more than their CVs did.

-5) Aim high, but don’t take the piss
+5) Aim high, but don’t take the piss.

 If the job being advertised requires “At least two years of experience within the field” and you have just six months then, yeah, go for it.
-It shows a desire and confidence in your own ability.
+It shows desire and confidence in your own ability.
 If you have none at all on the other hand, then you’re ultimately wasting your time applying for the role in the first place.

 I simply can’t put into prose how much I wanted to apply for the job of ‘Junior Researcher’ at You’ve Been Framed when I left university, but no matter how much I could convince myself that my utter joyful passion of watching people fall off trampolines outweighed absolutely any experience using video editing software, I knew deep down I had to let the dream go.

-6) Get yourself a proper email address
+6) Get yourself a proper email address.

-I know, I know; when you were twelve the email address ‘GazLovesBabez(at)Hotmail(dot)com’ was an hilarious ice breaker to MSN messenger chats where you A/S/L’d every suspicious character in the northern hemisphere, but it’s time to let that go.
-Just get a second account that is just some variation of your name, or go ‘uber geeky’ and bag yourself a customized URL and set up professional account over with Google Apps.
-Luckily for you there’s a handy guide here on how to do that.
+I know, I know; when you were twelve the email address ‘GazLovesBabez(at)Hotmail(dot)com’ was a hilarious ice breaker to MSN messenger chats where you A/S/L’d every suspicious character in the northern hemisphere, but it’s time to let that go.
+Just get a second account that is just some variation of your name, or go ‘uber geeky’ and bag yourself a customized URL and set up a professional account over with Google Apps.
+Luckily for you, there’s a handy guide here on how to do that.

-7) Keep your CV to two pages maximum and brownie points if you can even get it down to a single page
+7) Keep your CV to two pages maximum and brownie points if you can even get it down to a single page.

 Make those margins narrow on Mircosoft Word and tell the employer what they need to know.
 Literally no one cares what grade GCSE you got in Religious Education, so don’t waste a fair whack of the page going into detail about that.
 Just ‘9 GCSEs A-C’ is all that’s needed.

-In terms of education it’s a good idea to include ‘key modules’ that you covered at university/college if they’re relevant to the role as that shows you have basic theory wrapped up, but experience is the key part (and I’ll come onto that later).
+In terms of education, it’s a good idea to include ‘key modules’ that you covered at university/college if they’re relevant to the role as that shows you have basic theory wrapped up, but experience is the key part (and I’ll come onto that later).

-Personally I’m not fussed on the ‘About Me’ section that many people seem to include on their CVs as well.
+Personally, I’m not fussed on the ‘About Me’ section that many people seem to include on their CVs as well.
 I’m going to take it as granted that you have an interest in music if you’re applying for a role in the industry, and it’s just spiffing that you’re a fan of horse riding and that you frequent the gym, but what you do in your own time can be saved for the watercooler if you a) get the job and b) Sentric ever buys a watercooler.

-8) Experience is usually more important than education
+8) Experience is usually more important than education.

 This is probably the point most up for debate on this list as others may (and indeed do) disagree, but it certainly rings true for me.
 Granted, this is being written by someone who did just ‘alright’ academically so maybe that’s why my bias is swayed, but if someone is applying for a job in a certain area of the industry and they’re yet to get experience in that area first it tends to ring alarm bells.

 Learning by osmosis & experience are obviously much more suited to certain industries.
-Don’t apply to be a partner in a law firm without getting elbow deep in the theory first, but within music there’s a hell of a lot of clout added to a CV when it can be proven you’ve put in the hours before.
+Don’t apply to be a partner in a law firm without getting elbow deep in the theory first, but within music, there’s a hell of a lot of clout added to a CV when it can be proven you’ve put in the hours before.

-9) Consider your social media profiles
+9) Consider your social media profiles.

 Here’s a fun fact for you; in this day and age potential employers are going to look at your visible social media accounts when they’re considering offering you a job or asking you in for an interview.
 With that in mind, best be conscious what kind of tripe you’re spurting out on the web around the time you’re looking for gainful employment.